realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ((typ console)(name parsing-test/build_test.out))
 ```

-With our simple error handling scheme, errors are fatal.
+With our simple error handling scheme, errors are fatal and cause the program
+to terminate with a non-zero exit code.

 ```frag
 ((typ console)(name parsing-test/run_broken_test.out))
 ```

+That wraps up our parsing tutorial.
+As an aside, notice that the JSON
+polymorphic variant type that we defined in this chapter is actually
+structurally compatible with the Yojson representation explained earlier in
+[xref](#handling-json-data).
+That means that you can take this parser and use
+it with the helper functions in Yojson to build more sophisticated
+applications.